-It wasn’t a glamorous job but it was pretty exciting to work on location of such a famous movie franchise and meet a couple of crew members.
+It wasn’t a glamorous job but it was pretty exciting to work on a film set location of such a famous movie franchise and meet a couple of crew members.

 Even better, on my (in total) third trip to Milford Sound, finally I was blessed with a beautiful weather day!

-Milford Sound’s landscape is stunning in any weather but it is notorious for its rain and ‘misty mountains’ conditions.
+The landscape of Milford Sound is stunning in any weather but it is notorious for its rain and ‘misty mountains’ conditions.
 Although the waterfalls look amazing after plenty of Fiordland rainfall, many visitors dream of a sunny day to capture gorgeous, sun-baked shots of Mitre Peak or Stirling Falls.

 I’m so happy to have been part of this film location experience and grateful that I spent two days with this as my view.